Publication Grants

 Attention Applicants:

-The Archaeological Institute of America (AIA) is delighted to announce that it has received funding from the Samuel H. Kress Foundation to support publication activities critical to both current and future archaeological research.
+In previous years, the Archaeological Institute of America (AIA) has received funding from the Samuel H. Kress Foundation to support publication activities critical to both current and future archaeological research.

 Scope of the Grant